JaySwint/Employee-Management-System/README.md

 Employee Management Application
-Utilizes:
-- React
-- Spring Boot
-- HTML
-- Java

 The user will be able to:
 - Create a new employee
 - List employees

+Currently working on adding the following features:
 - Update an employee
 - Delete an employee
-- More features TBD
+- More TBD

 This project was created by Jay Swint and inspired by Ramesh Fadatare.